lance-gg/lance/docs/guide_clientengine.md

 The Client Engine must run the game loop, just like the server engine.
-However it also needs to handle game syncs which arrive from the server, and execute a render loop.
+However it also needs to handle game syncs which arrive from the server.
+Also, the client engine execute a render loop, which can run at a different rate from the game loop.
+The render loop frequency is determined by display hardware available, and so it may be faster or slower than the game loop frequency.

-A deeper exploration of the game synchronization methods is addressed in a separate chapter.
-The client will let the synchronization method take care of updating the game world in a way which appears visually smooth to the player.
+A deeper exploration of the game world synchronization algorithms is addressed in separate chapters.
+The client will let the synchronization method take care of updating the client's game world in a way which appears visually smooth to the player.

 Additionally, the client engine handles the following functions: